sanath95/Chatbot-for-Academic-Support-to-University-Students/README.md

 - Data collection and preprocessing has been achieved through dynamic web scraping using Selenium.
 - All the masters course websites of the SRH Heidelberg website have been scraped.
 - The content is saved in a csv file in a structured format.
-- The text data is there converted to a single python string object to be fed into the LLM (inspired by ONTEC table extractor).
+- The text data is there converted to a single python string object to be fed into the LLM.
 - This string is saved in a text file.

 #### Model Selection and Training: